fmigas/Projects/README.md

 Here you will find all my projects that I belive are worth seeing.
 I put only my own projects here - nothing is just copied from the Internet.

+ALERTS
+The only "non-Jupyter-notebook" project in this repository.
+A RAG-type project.
+It's objective is to create a pipeline that:
+1. takes alerts with financial news on selected companies
+2. adds alerts to a vectorestore
+3. replies to questions regarding news about companies using an LLM

+It's a simple project, yet potentially productionalized.

 UKRAINIAN TWEETS

 In this notebook, I analyze 100.000 tweets on Ukraine and classify them as written by „expert” or „not expert”.